Getting Started

 Install BorgBackup and dependencies

-sudo apt update && sudo apt install borgbackup libsecret-tools openssh-client
+sudo apt update && sudo apt upgrade -y && sudo apt install -y borgbackup libsecret-tools openssh-client

 sudo dnf install borgbackup libsecret openssh-clients